 Now if you believe that God is also conscious, logically He should have a view of Himself.
 He should have an “I” and a “me” just as we do.
 For in what sense am I conscious if I am not aware of myself being conscious?
 But God is always described as being perfect and omniscient, so (again logically) his “me” ought to be a complete and perfect image of his ”I”, not the poor and inadequate one that is the best we can provide for ourselves.
 Which surely means that God’s built-in self-portrait must be everything that God himself is.
 It too must be a person capable of doing everything that the original does.

-Although the terms “Father” and “Son” are commonly used to refer to the first two persons of the Trinity, the Bible does give us other metaphors for the same divine relationship: speaker and word, original and image, light source and light.
+Although the terms “Father” and “Son” are commonly used to refer to the first two persons of the Trinity, the Bible does give us other metaphors for the same divine relationship: speaker and word, original and image, light source and radiated light.
 It is surely unscriptural not to make use of what scripture has provided.
 In particular the metaphor of original and image is very close to what I have been describing as “I” and “me”.
+Jesus said, “Whatever the Father does, the Son does too.” and “The Son does nothing that he does not see the Father doing.”

-How then does God relate to this other Person, the eternal and coequal “Me” that His eternal “I” has generated?
+How then should God relate to this other Person, the eternal and coequal “Me” that His eternal “I” has generated?
 Logically on beholding the perfect image of His own perfection, He should experience overwhelming love for it.
-Admittedly self-admiration is generally considered to be a bad thing.
+Admittedly self-admiration is generally considered to be a bad thing in human beings.
 We even have a specific word for it nowadays, narcissism, and nobody likes a narcissist.
-But narcissism in humans is obnoxious because narcissists are clearly deluded.
-No human being is as perfect and deserving of praise as the narcissist thinks he is.
+That is one reason why a lot of people find Donald Trump personally repellent even when they agree with his policies (though I have noticed that many of his most hysterical detractors on the self-styled left are every bit as narcissistic as he is).
+But narcissism is obnoxious mainly because those suffering from it are clearly deluded.
+No human being can be as perfect and deserving of praise as the narcissist thinks he is.
+Obviously that restriction does not apply to God who is indeed worthy of all honour and praise.
+In fact Jesus (quoting the great Jewish assertion of faith called the Shema in Deut 6, v.5) said that the first and greatest commandment was “You shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength”.
+So, if the precondition for goodness is to love God totally, God too should love Himself totally.